akc/hops/docs/index.md

 }
 ```

-Or, using an implicit defition:
+Or, using a functional equation:

 ```
 $ hops --prec=11 'C=1+x*C^2'